morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Select: Advanced options > A4 Network Interface Names > Yes

+On the other hand...

-Many distro have predictable network interface names enabled by default and you will see WiFi interface names that appear as `wl<mac address>`.
+Many distros have `predictable network interface names` enabled by default and you will see WiFi interface names that appear as `wl<mac address>`.
 This may not be desirable in all situations.